 B. If a respondent fails to appeal a Director's Order to the Hearing Examiner within the time period set forth in subsection 14.35.180.B, the Director's Order shall be final, and the Director may petition the Seattle Municipal Court, or any court of competent jurisdiction, to enforce the Director's Order by entering judgment in favor of the City finding that the respondent has failed to exhaust its administrative remedies and that all amounts and relief contained in the order are due.
 The Director's Order shall constitute prima facie evidence that a violation occurred and shall be admissible without further evidentiary foundation.
-Any certifications or declarations authorized under RCW 9A.72.085 containing evidence that the respondent has failed to comply with the order or any parts thereof, and is therefore in default, or that the respondent has failed to appeal the Director's Order to the Hearing Examiner within the time period set forth in subsection 14.35.180.B, and therefore has failed to exhaust the respondent's administrative remedies, shall also be admissible without further evidentiary foundation.
+Any certifications or declarations authorized under RCW 9A.72.085 containing evidence that the respondent has failed to appeal the Director's Order to the Hearing Examiner within the time period set forth in subsection 14.35.180.B, and therefore has failed to exhaust the respondent's administrative remedies, shall also be admissible without further evidentiary foundation.